 After this, companies should have a prototype of their product made so that engineers, like the ones employed by NovaLink, can examine it and understand it completely.
 This may be a somewhat daunting exercise, but it is a necessary one.
 Sufficient forethought and work done during the conceptualization stage will help ensure that the product’s manufacturing is done correctly and that the project, as a whole, is a success.

 Expectation: I have no equipment to begin manufacturing.

-Reality: Nearshore manufacturing partners such as NovaLink will assist you in getting equipment for your production if you do not have any.
-However, finding and sourcing the equipment is very time-consuming (as well as finding the labor to run the equipment) and will delay the beginning of your production.
-You may want to consult with a company like NovaLink beforehand and gain a better understanding of the equipment you may need and the cost of such and then explore options in finding the equipment yourself.
-This will help in shortening your timeline and getting your production off the ground more rapidly.
+Reality: Nearshore manufacturing partners such as NovaLink will assist their customers in obtaining equipment for their production if they do not have the necessary machinery.
+However, finding and sourcing the equipment is very time-consuming (as well as finding the labor to run the equipment and will delay the beginning of production.
+Prospective customers may wish to consult with a company like NovaLink beforehand to understand better the equipment they may need and its cost.
+The options option of finding the equipment for itself will help to shorten the timeline and get production off the ground more rapidly.